 Contrary to SHIPTERM and SHIPTERM S, SHIPLEASE does not have a purpose clause.
 The drafting committee did not consider that such a clause was necessary in SHIPLEASE.

-It is specified that the transaction will be implemented by way of a memorandum of agreement (MOA) and a bareboat charter which will be based on the Norwegian Sale Form (NSF) 2012 and BARECON 2017.
-Reference will be added to the BIMCO ship sale agreement when that agreement has been adopted in 2021.
+It is specified that the transaction will be implemented by way of a memorandum of agreement (MOA) and a bareboat charter which will be based on SHIPSALE 22 and BARECON 2017.
+When SHIPLEASE was adopted, it was agreed that the reference to the Norwegian Sale Form (NSF) 2012 should be amended to SHIPSALE 22 once BIMCO's new Memorandum of Agreement for ship sale and purchase was published.

 The clause specifies that the seller and the lessor will enter into a memorandum of agreement (MOA) pursuant to which the lessor will acquire the vessel.
 While the clause refers to a MOA, other forms can be contemplated.
 For example, if the term sheet is used for transactions such as Japanese Operating Leases with Call Option (JOLCOs), an instalment sale agreement might need to be referred to instead of the MOA.